MuhamadShareef/GitHub-Portfolio/README.md

 **Summarize Results by Start Station**

-Aggregated the data to see the total rides originating or ending at each station.
+Aggregated the data to see the total rides originating at each station.

 **Results in Tableau**: